 Before coming to GW, Geneva was the Executive Director for Rice University's Digital Library Initiative.
 And her career prior to Rice includes 18 years of applied research and development in digital libraries, text search, natural language processing, expert systems, and complex systems integration at IBM, TRW, and the RAND Corporation.
 She holds a B.S. in Computer Science from California State University, Los Angeles, a B.A. in Political Science from the University of California, Santa Barbara, and an M.A. in Political Science from the University of Washington.

-Senior Associate Dean for Academic Innovation and Chief Academic Technology Officer
+Senior Associate Dean for Innovative Teaching and Learning & Chief Academic Technology Officer

 202-994-0108 ￨ email@example.com